STARCaster: Spatio-Temporal AutoRegressive Video Diffusion for Identity- and View-Aware Talking Portraits: Conclusion

 \textbf{Acknowledgements.} S. Zafeiriou and part of the research was funded by the EPSRC Project GNOMON (EP/X011364/1) and Turing AI Fellowship (EP/Z534699/1).
 RA Potamias was partially supported from Project GNOMON (EP/X011364/1).
-HPC resources were provided by the Erlangen National High Performance Computing Center (NHR@FAU), under the NHR projects b143dc and b180dc.
-NHR is funded by federal and Bavarian state authorities, and NHR@FAU hardware is partially funded by the DFG - 440719683.
-We acknowledge the use of Isambard-AI National AI Research Resource (AIRR)~\cite{mcintosh2024isambard}.
-Isambard-AI is operated by the University of Bristol and is funded by the UK Government's DSIT via UKRI; and the Science and Technology Facilities Council [ST/AIRR/I-A-I/1023].
-The authors received funding from the ERC-project MIA-NORMAL 101083647, DFG 513220538, 512819079, and by the state of Bavaria (HTA). {
+B. Kainz received support from the ERC, project MIA-NORMAL 101083647, DFG 512819079, and by the State of Bavaria (HTA).
+HPC resources were provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universit\"at Erlangen–N\"urnberg (FAU) under the NHR project b180dc.
+NHR@FAU hardware is partially funded by the German Research Foundation (DFG) - 440719683.